-Is Pastry Stout An Actual Style of Beer?
+Is Pastry Stout an Actual Style of Beer?

 “At its most basic, these stouts feature culinary ingredients that drive home the impression of rich dessert flavors,” says J.C.
 Tetreault, founder of Trillium Brewing Co., one of the prominent producers of the style.
 Other brewers tend to agree with this baseline interpretation of the style.

-“To me, pastry stouts are any stouts that are adjuncted with anything that you might find in a dessert, either gourmet or something your grandma made you as a kid,” shares Skip Schwartz, Innovation & Wood Cellar Lead at WeldWerks Brewing Co.
+“To me, pastry stouts are any stouts that are adjuncted with anything that you might find in a dessert, either gourmet or something your grandma made you as a kid,” shares Skip Schwartz, innovation & wood cellar lead at WeldWerks Brewing Co.

 As Schwartz intimated, the adjuncts found in pastry stouts can range from the simple to the extreme.
 In fact, this is the difficulty in establishing a concrete guideline for the style.

-“Whereas most brewers will employ milk sugar (lactose) to carry a lot of the creamy structure that folks have come to expect,” says Tetreault.
-“It is by no means necessary as we tend to use it sparingly for we know there’s a large audience who’d prefer it wasn’t included.”
+“Whereas most brewers will employ milk sugar (lactose) to carry a lot of the creamy structure that folks have come to expect,” says Tetreault, “it is by no means necessary as we tend to use it sparingly, for we know there’s a large audience who’d prefer it wasn’t included.”

-“When we think of new ideas for our pastry stouts we always dismiss ingredients that won’t scream out,” shares Tom Hayden, Regional Director of Great Notion Brewing.
+“When we think of new ideas for our pastry stouts, we always dismiss ingredients that won’t scream out,” shares Tom Hayden, regional director of Great Notion Brewing.
 “The most important hallmark for our pastry stouts at Great Notion is that they deliver the flavor of all the ingredients used in a bold and harmonious way.
-If it reminds you of a favorite dessert even better.”
+If it reminds you of a favorite dessert, even better.”

-Ultimately, brewers tend to give themselves free rein and unabashed creativity in the category.
+Ultimately, brewers give themselves free rein and unabashed creativity in the category.
 There’s no limit to what could end up in a pastry stout.
 (In some cases, that’s not a good thing.)

-For J.C.
-Tetreault, there’s a line that they don’t cross.
+For Tetreault, there’s a line that they don’t cross.
 “Trillium strictly adheres to the use of real, highest-quality ingredients in our pastry stouts,” Tetreault explains.
 “Which often stands in direct contrast with the widespread use of essences or ‘natural’ flavorings and extracts.”

 What Makes a Good Pastry Stout?

 “I know the word balanced isn’t really used when talking about pastry stouts, but I do think there is a delicate balancing act between the different adjuncts,” says Schwartz.
-“Too much coconut and you lose the vanilla.
-Not enough maple syrup and the whole idea of a coffee maple beer is out the window.
-I think most people look at pastry stouts and say just add a ton of everything and it will turn out alright, and that’s just not true.
+“Too much coconut, and you lose the vanilla.
+Not enough maple syrup, and the whole idea of a coffee maple beer is out the window.
+I think most people look at pastry stouts and say just add a ton of everything, and it will turn out alright, and that’s just not true.
 Trust me, I have learned that the hard way.”

-So what makes a good pastry stout?
+So, what makes a good pastry stout?

 “I would say balance,” Grinkey shares.
-“Ultimately it’s a beer, not a liquid fudge walnut brownie, or at least that is what I think.
+“Ultimately, it’s a beer, not a liquid fudge walnut brownie, or at least that is what I think.
 So for me, the base beer needs to be solid and free of off-flavors and flaws.”

 Although it might not always seem like it, there is a technical side to the pastry stout style.
 Even with a laundry list of adjuncts, off-flavors and defects will still come through.
 So, a good pastry stout starts with a good beer.